bill-shultz/webmcp-gtm-deployment/chrome-inspect/fixclicks-site2/README.md

 ## fixclicks-net-before-setup.jpg

-IN PREGRESS - please see images, need to move some to the 'screenshots' folder.
+IN PROGRESS - please see images, need to move some to the 'screenshots' folder.

 ## Additional notes